justeattakeaway/pie/apps/pie-docs/src/foundations/iconography/code.md

 Small icons default size is `xs` and can use one of the following pre-determined values for `size`: `xs`, `s`, `m`, `l`, `xl`, and `xxl`.
 You can learn more about small icon sizes [here](/foundations/iconography/overview/#:~:text=Sizes%20for%20the%20Small%20icon%20set).

 Large icons `size` default and minimum value is `32`.
-Values larger than the minimum must be multiples of `8`, otherwise will be automatically rounded.
+Values larger than the minimum must be multiples of `8`, otherwise they will fallback to the default value.
 You can learn more about large icon sizes [here](/foundations/iconography/overview/#:~:text=Sizes%20for%20the%20Large%20icon%20set).

 Example: